pastelnetwork/Pastel-Release/README.md

 _NOTE: Upgrade guides for various client types can be found below._

-## 0. Emergency paslte node update if it stuck due to fork
+## 0. Instruction for updating full node client if halted due to fork during Mainnnet Upgrade

 ```shell
   # navigate to where pasteld binary is located: